jtakayama/makahiki/doc/installation-makahiki-unix.rst

 ``$WORKON_HOME/makahiki/bin``) so that they are defined whenever you ``workon makahiki``.

-After adding the variables to the postactivate file, you will need to run ``workon makahiki`` again.

-Note that you will want to provide a stronger password for the makahiki admin account if this server is publicly accessible.
+Note that you will want to provide a stronger password for the makahiki admin account if this server is publically accessible.

 Makahiki also utilizes a variety of other environment variables.
 For complete documentation, see :ref:`section-environment-variables`.